Seasonal affective disorder (SAD)

 - Any major stressors or life changes you've had recently

-- All medications, vitamins or supplements you're taking, including dosages
+- All medications, vitamins, herbs or other supplements you're taking, including dosages

 - Are my symptoms likely caused by SAD, or could they be due to something else?